Plan your Trip

 Before arriving in Canada, you should review current regulations and prepare a list of items you will be bringing with you.
 Review our What to Pack section for further details.

-If you are arriving at the airport with Primary Inspection Kiosks, you can make the process easier by using ArriveCAN for a faster border experience.
+If you are arriving at an airport with Primary Inspection Kiosks, you can use Advance Declaration in the ArriveCAN app to make an for a faster border experience.
 This is an optional feature built into ArriveCAN and available to international air travellers who enter Canada at several Canadian airports including Vancouver International Airport (YVR).
-Review the Canada Border Services Agency (CBSA) website for more information.